ashmeetk/SpringBootAndAngularProject_FlightReservationAndCheckin/README.md

    -After downloading flightCheckIn, run 'npm i' to create node_modules and package-lock.json file.
 Then enter 'ng serve -o' to start app on http://localhost:4200<br/>
    -Click on start, then enter registration id for which checkin needs to be performed.
 Enter number of bags and click ChekcIn to submit reservation<br/>

 # Technology used:
 -Used sping mvc to create web projects flightreservation n flightcheckin apps. <br/>
 -Used spring data jpa to bind database tables with java entity objects. <br/>
 -flightreservation and flightcheckin communicate with each other using Integration layer and REST protocols as stated above.<br/>
 -We did not implement spring security in this app.<br/>
--We have enabled logging throughout the application and set the root level to info in the flightreservation->src/main/resources->logback.xml.
+-To enable logging, place logback.xml(Present under Logging folder) under src/main/resources section.We have set the root level to info in the logback.xml.
 Refer this logback.xml for all logging configuration.
-In case if it slows the application, remove it.
-You can also use commented code in application.properties for login.<br/>
+In case if this slows the application, remove logback.xml.
+You can also use commented code in application.properties to enable logging.<br/>
 -All the controllers can be referred to flightreservation app flow, starting from UserController where home page url request mapping is specified.<br/>
 -index.html serves as our home page for springboot apps.<br/>
 -CorsConfig is configured to allow all incoming requests from angular client.<br/>